raygun101/MarkupKit/README.md

         </LMTableViewCell>
     </LMTableView>

-The date picker will be automatically sized to fill the width and height of the cell.

-`UITableViewCell` defines several factory methods that are inherited by `LMTableViewCell` and are discussed in more detail below.
+`UITableViewCell` defines several factory methods that are inherited by `LMTableViewCell` and are discussed in more detail later.
 However, these are used primarily to create instances of the default cell view types and are not commonly used in conjunction with custom cell content.

 Since `LMTableViewCell` ultimately inherits from `UIView`, it is possible to specify the amount of padding around the cell view's content using the "layoutMargins" attribute.
 For example, the following markup declares a plain table view containing a single cell that reserves 20 pixels of padding around the label: